-The Women in STEM: Innovation and Leadership series is currently open for submissions!
-Under the leadership of Dr. Pamela McCauley and the Transforming Your STEM Career team, in partnership with CRC Press Taylor & Francis Group, this series aims to amplify the stories of women in STEM fields to help establish their reputations and encourage the future generation of STEM professionals.
-In celebration of this book series, we’re putting the spotlight on a woman in STEM each month.
+The STEM: Innovation and Leadership series is currently open for submissions!
+Under the leadership of Dr. Pamela McCauley and the Transforming Your STEM Career team, in partnership with CRC Press Taylor & Francis Group, this series aims to amplify the stories of people in STEM fields to help establish their reputations and encourage the future generation of STEM professionals.
+In celebration of this book series, we’re putting the spotlight on a dynamic person in STEM each month.

 Introducing Brian Strevens

 Brian Strevens didn’t always envision himself as an engineer.
 In fact, he had his sights set on a career as a professional baseball player at the start of his high school career.
 However, his path changed after a dynamic motivational speaker introduced him to the world of industrial engineering.

 After discovering that spark, Brian went on to dive headlong into his studies.
 He pursued a Bachelor’s degree in Industrial Engineering at the University of Central Florida; during his time there, he oversaw a 9-person senior design team in creating a discrete-event simulation to analyze the process of refueling on Mars.
 Under his leadership, his team won the Industrial Engineering category at UCF’s Senior Design Day, and their study was published by SAE.

 Brian is an avid learner and always hungry for knowledge.
 Currently, he is pursuing a Master’s of Science in Engineering Management from Southern Methodist University, scheduled to graduate this summer.

 The Life of an Operations Analyst